 A few hints to help you find something that looks great: If you want to wear something flowy then pair it with something fitted.
 (Flowy shirt, skinny jeans.
 Flowy skirt, fitted blouse).
 Just a quick FYI: Low cut shirts or short skirts limit the kinds of poses we can do.
 Don’t be afraid to accessorize!
 You can add a hat, necklace, earrings, belt, strappy sandals.
 Just make sure your outfit doesn’t have too many focal points.
 If you’re using an awesome accessory then keep your outfit colors/patterns neutral and simple.
 Take a picture or two of yourself wearing your outfit just to see how it translates in camera.
 Once you know what you want to wear, then you can move on to-

-Let’s start with hubby.
-He’s easy and 90% of the time really doesn’t care about what he’s wearing in these photos.
-If he does, I suggest creating a couple of options and letting him choose what he wants before you go on to the kids.
 For men, I always suggest something fitted.
 Baggy clothing is out, and a little dressed up is better than too casual.
-For casual sessions, I recommend a button-up shirt with sleeves rolled to the elbow or a sweater.
+For casual sessions, I recommend a button-down shirt with sleeves rolled to the forearm or elbow or a sweater.
 You can pair this with jeans and some nice shoes (not sneakers).
 For more formal portraits I would suggest a blazer- you can accessorize with a tie, belt, suspenders, boots.

 I’m SO HAPPY to look over your outfit choices as you’re in the decision-making stage.
 Seriously.
 Send me a text or email with some pictures and I’ll 100% let you know what I think will work best.
 I want you to be as happy as can be with your portraits, and a big part of that is choosing really awesome outfits for your family!